 Once a party breaches a contract with you, you have the legal right to hold that party responsible for the harm caused.
-At Kaufman & Forman, P.C., we know how devastating it can be to your business when this occurs.
+At Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq., we know how devastating it can be to your business when this occurs.
 We can help you pursue justice through taking one of several courses of action.

 In Georgia, parties that violate a contract may be subject to one of several remedies.
 The most common path to take is to sue the party for damages.
 This compensation can restore your financial losses if the breach caused any.
 Other damages include nominal fees, which are small amounts of money awarded when no financial loss occurred.
 You could also sue for punitive damages, which will punish a party that committed an exceptional wrongdoing.